-- 1 16 oz. "family size" store bought frozen pound cake (see notes)
+- one 16 ounce (454 g) "family size" store bought frozen pound cake (see note 1)

-- 1 12 oz. bag mini chocolate chips, divided
+- one 12 ounce (340 g) bag mini chocolate chips, divided (see note 2)

-- 1 tsp. vanilla
+- 1 teaspoon vanilla

-- 2 c. heavy whipping cream, divided
+- 2 cups (473 ml) heavy whipping cream, divided

-- 3/4 c. powdered sugar
+- 3/4 cup (88 g) powdered sugar

 - If your cake isn't frozen, place in the freezer.

 - Add half of the cannoli filling on top of the bottom cake layer and spread it so the filling is even.
 Add another layer of cake to the top.
-If you see gaps between the filling and top layer of cake, gently press the cake pieces down so the cake adheres to the filling underneath.
+Gently press the cake pieces down so the cake adheres to the filling underneath.

 - Repeat this process by adding the remaining filling and one more layer of cake on top.

 - Retrieve the ganache from the fridge and stir until smooth.
 Pour all of the ganache over the top and smooth out with a spoon if necessary.
 Top with as many of the remaining mini chocolate chips as you like.
-Place in the fridge for a minimum of three hours.
+Place in the fridge for a minimum of three hours or overnight.
 Cover the cake after it has been in the fridge for 15 minutes; this allows the ganache to firm up so the cover will be less likely to stick.